 To usher this vision forward, Western Rivers Conservancy purchased the 2,524-acre Antoine Valley Ranch in late 2020 with a grant from the Washington Streamflow Restoration Program and support from The David and Lucile Packard Foundation.
-We transferred half of the ranch to the Colville Tribes, and we are now actively working to raise funds to transfer the second half.
-Once this happens, the tribes can increase flows in Antoine Creek by up to 95 percent during critical times of the year and revive spawning habitat that has been choked off by water withdrawals for decades.
+We transferred half of the ranch to the Colville Tribes and held the second half while working to raise the remaining funds needed to transfer the property to the Colville Tribes.
+In September 2023, after successfully securing funding through the Streamflow Restoration Program, we conveyed the second half of the property into Colville ownership.

 The Colville Tribes also plan to restore the riparian land and streambeds along the portion of the creek that flows through the ranch, improving steelhead spawning and rearing areas.
 Elsewhere on the property, the goal is to replant the ranch’s farm fields with native vegetation and restore extensive sagebrush grasslands, while keeping some of the non-riparian lands in managed grazing.
 This new management regime will benefit threatened Columbian sharp-tailed grouse, migratory birds, mule deer, Rocky Mountain elk, as well as animals that rely on the land as a migratory corridor between the Cascade Range to the west and the Kettle Crest to the east.